woll-an/robotics-explained/content/impedancecontrol.md

 ---
 title: "Impedance Control"
-metaTitle: "Controlling robots with impedance control"
+metaTitle: "Impedance Control| Robotics Explained"
 metaDescription: "This article explains how robots can be controlled with impedance control"
 ---